-That way people can see how much progress they’re making on reaching them.
+That way, people can see how much progress they’re making on reaching them.
 You can use things like digital dashboards, post-it notes, email, gauges, and so on.

-Also, celebrate success.
+Celebrate success.
 And do it together as a team.

 Use the six tips above to create specific, quantifiable goals for your customer service team.
 Align these goals with a key company objective, like customer satisfaction.
 Then develop a solid plan to help your team achieve them cost-effectively.